Checkout Optimization

 Cart abandonment typically happens due to a complicated or lengthy checkout process.
 By optimizing the checkout journey, businesses can reduce cart abandonment and recover potential lost revenue.

-Strategies include optimizing your website for mobile devices, making personalized product recommendations, offering free shipping options, using exit popups for compelling offers, including customer reviews on product pages, offering guest checkout options, simplifying the checkout process to a single page, utilizing autofill and data validation features, offering wide variety of payment options, and adding an SSL certificate for secure checkout.
+Strategies include optimizing your website for mobile devices, making personalized product recommendations, offering free shipping options, using exit popups for compelling offers, including customer reviews on product pages, offering guest checkout options, simplifying the checkout process to a single page, utilizing autofill and data validation features, offering wide variety of payment options, and adding trust indicators for secure checkout.

 Unexpected extra costs like shipping fees are a main reason for cart abandonment.
 Offering free shipping can entice customers to complete their purchases.